Tamamutu: First expedition to Rotorua against Te Roro-o-te-rangi

 Tamamutu's people made a kākahu kura (a cloak made of red feathers) for Te Roro-o-te-rangi of Rotorua, but he gave them nothing in return.
-When Tamamutu sent a messenger to find out why, Te Roro-o-te-rangi cursed Tamamutu.
+When Tamamutu sent a messenger to find out why (or, according to D. M. Stafford, when Tamamutu showed up in person to demand the gift), Te Roro-o-te-rangi cursed Tamamutu for his presumption.
 Therefore Tamamutu and Te Rangi-pātōtō gathered a war party of Ngāti Tūwharetoa and set out.

 The party travelled down the Waikato River to Hipa-pātua (near Tapapakuao) where they got out of their canoes and advanced overland.
-While Tamamutu was away, the party encountered two young men called Tiki and Kaui and killed them.
-These men were relatives of Tamamutu and he had been warned by Werewere, son of Tūwharetoa a Turiroa, when the expedition set out, that he should not kill them.
-When Werewere found out, he went to Hipa-pātua and cut the expedition's canoes free, sending them over the Huka Falls to destruction.
+They forged an alliance with Ngāti Kea Ngāti Tuarā, who had been marginalised by Te Arawa, and met to plan at their pā (fortress), Opukaka, near Patere.
+The party encountered two young men called Tiki and Kaui and killed them.
+Tūwharetoa sources say that Tamamutu was absent when this occurred.
+Arawa sources say that Tamamutu ambushed the pair as they came to lay fishing nets at the mouth of the Waikuta Stream near Kawaha Point.
+The site of the attack was renamed Te Karamuramu a Tikitika.
+Tiki and Kaui were nephews of To Roro-o-te-rangi, but they were also Tamamutu's relatives and he had been warned by Werewere, son of Tūwharetoa a Turiroa, when the expedition set out, that he should not kill them.
+When Werewere found out about the killings, he went to Hipa-pātua and cut the expedition's canoes free, sending them over the Huka Falls to destruction.
+When Tamamutu and Te Rangi-pātōtō returned to Hipa-patua, they discovered what Werewere had done and swore to get revenge.